undreamai/LLMUnity/README.md

   - `Load lora` click to load a LoRA model in .bin format
   - `Load grammar` click to load a grammar in .gbnf format
-  - `Lora` the path of the LoRA being used (relative to the Assets/StreamingAssets folder)
+  - `Lora` the path of the LoRA model being used (relative to the Assets/StreamingAssets folder)
   - `Grammar` the path of the grammar being used (relative to the Assets/StreamingAssets folder)
   - <details><summary><code>Context Size</code> size of the prompt context (0 = context size of the model)</summary> This is the number of tokens the model can take as input when generating responses.</details>
   - `Batch Size` batch size for prompt processing (default: 512)